How to ace your pupillage interview: tips from qualified barristers

 ‘Candidates don’t need to have any legal knowledge at all for the discussion topic,' says Ben.
 ‘The purpose is not to test legal knowledge but to see whether or not they can construct and present an argument and respond to some questions about it, such as: “How would your argument work if we changed this fact?”.
 Sometimes we’ll ask them what they think the best argument is for the other side; so if they’re arguing that holocaust denial should be a criminal offence, we’ll ask them to give an argument for the opposition as well.’

-Given that some interviewees will still be doing their conversion courses you’re unlikely to be expected to have encyclopaedic knowledge of the law; you don’t need to memorise the fine details of case law or statutes.
+Given that some interviewees will still be doing their conversion courses (GDL or PGDL) you’re unlikely to be expected to have encyclopaedic knowledge of the law; you don’t need to memorise the fine details of case law or statutes.
 However, you do need to be able to talk knowledgeably about areas that you claim to know about, for example your dissertation topic.

 Keep yourself up to date with developments in the legal world, and current affairs.
 ‘Find out what’s happening in legal current affairs because you can then reference that in your interview,’ advises Ben.
 ‘You should be ready to answer questions about the particular area of law you’re interested in.
 Look in the law section of the newspapers and read various law blogs.
 Barristers read them, so people applying for a pupillage definitely need to as well.’